 Concerning the storage of imaging data, both the D3200 and the FZ300 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3200 and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3200 does not offer wifi capability.
+In contrast, the D3200 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3200 and the Panasonic FZ300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D3200:

 - More detail: Offers more megapixels (24.1 vs 12MP) with a 44% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.